I tried the 7 best Shopify live chat apps in 2026

 6. Zendesk

-Zendesk is the big one.
-It's an enterprise-level platform, and its live chat is just one part of a much larger customer experience suite.
-If you're a big business that needs to manage support across every imaginable channel (chat, email, phone, social media), Zendesk is a beast.
-Its automation and reporting tools are top-notch.
+Zendesk is an industry leader for a reason.
+It's an enterprise-grade platform, and its live chat is just one part of a comprehensive customer experience suite that powers service for thousands of top companies.
+If you're a business that needs to manage support across every channel (chat, email, phone, social media), Zendesk is a mature and highly capable solution.
+Its automation and reporting tools are widely respected in the industry.

 A screenshot of the Zendesk Agent Workspace, illustrating the comprehensive interface for managing customer support across multiple channels.